wartman/zjs/readme.md

 for any dependencies via a regular expression.
 Once everything is loaded, it places the script into the DOM.

-Compiling is highly recomended, however.
+Compiling is highly recomended for deployed scripts.
 To compile a project, use the `zjs` command-line tool:

 ```
 $ zjs build path\to\my\main\module.js path\to\dest.js